techbrett/OfficeDocs-SkypeForBusiness/Teams/walkie-talkie-troubleshoot.md

 Users can choose to attach logs if you enable the option in the Teams feedback policy.
 To learn more, see [Manage feedback policies in Teams](manage-feedback-policies-in-teams.md).

 ## Frequently asked questions

+### Why does Walkie Talkie appear in Teams for some users but not others?

+For users with an F license:

+- Walkie Talkie is pinned to Teams by default through the [tailored frontline app experience](/microsoft-365/frontline/pin-teams-apps-based-on-license).

+For users with an E license:

+- If users are enabled for Teams public preview or Teams private preview, Walkie Talkie is pinned to Teams by default.
+- If users are on the general release of Teams, you must assign an app setup policy to users to pin Walkie Talkie to Teams.

+### Users with an E license don't see Walkie Talkie in Teams even though the app permission policy is set to "Allow all apps" for Microsoft apps

+Assigning only an app permission policy isn't sufficient.
+You must also assign an app setup policy to pin Walkie Talkie to Teams for users who have an E license and on the general release of Teams.

+### Can I add Walkie Talkie as an "installed app" instead of a "pinned app" in the app setup policy?

+Currently, Walkie Talkie must be pinned and doesn't support being added as an "installed app" in the app setup policy.

+### Is the Walkie Talkie app available on Teams desktop?

+Walkie Talkie is only available on Teams mobile on Android and iOS devices.

 <!--Why is the Walkie Talkie app showing up for some users and not others?